RecycleRightCSE403/RecycleRight/README.md

 ### Installation

 Pre-requisites: The following instructions must be done on an Android Device running Android 5.0 (API level 21) or later.

+Note: these screenshots and steps were created for a Pixel 7 Pro device.
+While most android devices will be very close to this appearance and functionality, some steps may look and behave slightly differently depending on your operating system and device.
+If you are unable to install the app, open an issue with a screenshot of the error and we will help troubleshoot the problem.

 1. Visit [https://github.com/RecycleRightCSE403/RecycleRight/releases/latest](https://github.com/RecycleRightCSE403/RecycleRight/releases/latest) to access the latest version of the app
 2. Under Assets, click on `recycle_right.apk` and download the apk file